jwkidd3/sb_azure/hol/01. working-with-the-new-portal/README.md

 	_Selecting a Pricing Tier_ -->

- 8. Select a relevant location and click OK.

- 9. Click **Database** to change the settings for your new database.
+ 9. Click **SQL Database** to change the settings for your new database.

 	>**Note:** If there are any existing databases asociated to the user, the **Database** blade will show up.
 Select **Create a new Database**.